ayersdecker/FlappyTiger-Embed/README.md

 ## What is this?

 I started to learn Unity this summer about a week ago.
 This is a result of my learning.
 It is a Flappy Bird clone with RITchie the RIT Tiger.
 I don't plan on continuing work on this project so feel free to use this embed-game I have made!
 You will need to host all files on a Web-Based Server if you want to use it for your own site.
 Will not run locally without one.

+⚠️ I am aware of a bug with Unity Embed causing RITchie (Tiger) to not load on startup.
+Playing a round will cause his sprite to load ⚠️